23 posts • Page 1 of 1

 IMHO square taper BB's have their place, but you would rarely choose on over an external BB unless you're moving to something like a Tune Fastfoot crank

-I dont mean to sound like a wonderful person, but-
+I dont mean to sound like a !!
+BAN ME NOW FOR SWEARING !!, but-

 Having raced MTB's for close to 10 years and raced bikes generally on and off for 30 years, but I've been through my share of cranks.

 I dont know how many miles you plan on doing on it or what you're trying to achieve by upgrading the crank, but an external bearing BB is stiffer, places less strain on bearing and sorry to disagree with posts above, but will last as long as a square taper or longer when looked after (clean the bike!).